ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 B) *Provenance Aliases*

 Since urls can be unwieldy, and it is expected that few will be used, it makes sense to allow specification of shorthand aliases to ghc with a new flag.
-Hence we add a new flag ``--source-origin-alias [ALIAS]=[URL]``  that may be specified multiple times.
+Hence we add a new flag ``-source-origin-alias [ALIAS]=[URL]``  that may be specified multiple times.
 In the event the same alias is specified twice, an error is thrown.

 C) *Provenance Specification*